shavyg2/slick-for-svelte/README.md

     };
   }

 }
 ```

-This library is inspired by nest and using dependency injection to gather all the requirements
+This library is inspired by nest and uses dependency injection to gather all the requirements
 needed to call a route.

-## Purpose

-This is a lite framework created to aid in routing and dependency injection.
-It allows you to create your routes and  gather data, while leaving svelte to do what it does
-best, rendering views.

-When navigating to a route, it comes with all the information and dependencies you need.

 ### Installation

-##### Before i install i just want to play with the framework and see it work.
+##### Before I install I just want to play with the framework and see it work.

 [Click Here](https://codesandbox.io/s/lflyu)

-##### I rather have is all done for me, Where do i clone.
+##### I rather have is all done for me, Where do I clone.

 [Here](https://github.com/shavyg2/slick-app-basic-setup)

-##### I want to set up it up from the official svelte repo, it's gonna be more work but i am up for it.
+##### I want to set up it up from the official svelte repo, it's gonna be more work, but I am up for it.
 (Proceed)

-From the Official repo.
-Notice i am using the webpack template and **not the roll up template**.
+Starting from the Official repo.
+Notice I am using the WebPack template and **not the roll up template**.
 ```
 npx degit sveltejs/template-webpack svelte-app cd svelte-app yarn or npm install
 ```

-### Dependecies (YOOOU need to install them, not me)
+### Dependencies (YOOOU need to install them, not me)
 - typescript
 - reflect-metadata
 - @slick-for/svelte